Duncan Watmore: Middlesbrough

 On 17 November 2020, Watmore signed for Middlesbrough on a short-term deal until January 2021.
 He scored his first goals for Middlesbrough when he scored twice in a 2–0 win against Swansea City on 2 December 2020.
 Watmore continued his goal scoring with two on 12 December in a 3–0 win against Millwall.

-On 7 January 2021, Watmore signed a new two-and-a-half year deal at Middlesbrough.
+On 7 January 2021, Watmore signed a new two-and-a-half-year deal at Middlesbrough.
 Watmore's performances earned him the championship player of the month for December.
 Watmore was Middlesbrough's top scorer for the 2020–21 season, with nine goals.

 Millwall

 On 31 January 2023, Watmore signed for Millwall for an undisclosed fee.
+On 19 May 2025, the club announced the player would be leaving in June when his contract expired.

 International career

 Watmore made his debut for England under-20s on 28 May 2015 in the 2015 Toulon Tournament, scoring England's second goal in a 3–3 draw with Morocco.
 He was named in the Team of the Tournament and was also voted as the Revelation of the Tournament.
 He made five appearances and scored two goals for the under-20s in 2015.

 In August 2015, Watmore was called up to the England under-21 squad for the first time.
 He made his debut against the United States on 3 September 2015 as a second-half substitute, and assisted James Wilson's winning goal.
 Watmore scored his first under-21 goal and assisted two others on 14 November 2015 after coming on as a substitute against Switzerland in a 2017 UEFA European Under-21 Championship qualifier.
 He was part of the team that won the 2016 Toulon Tournament, their first such win for 22 years.
 He scored three goals in 13 appearances for the under-21s from 2015 to 2016.